Duration: Permanent, Full Time

 Your experience and educational background:

-- A minimum of three years of experience where you independently made complex decisions by analyzing facts and evidence and applying law, policies, and procedures
+- A minimum of three years of experience where you independently made decisions of a complex nature and communicated your decisions with clarity, persuasiveness, and compassion

-- An equivalent combination of education and experience will be considered
+- We'll consider equivalent combinations of education and experience.

-If you require an accommodation in the assessment process, please email HR Testing Accommodation (SM) at the time you submit your application.
+If you require an accommodation in the assessment process, please email Recruitment Testing Accommodation (SM) at the time you submit your application.

 Who are we?